joshhus/blockchain-sw-25/howto/ansible-install-ibp.md

 {:pre: .pre}

-# Installing the IBM Blockchain Platform using an Ansible playbook
+# Deploy the service from an Ansible playbook
 {: #ansible-install-ibp}

 Customers can use an Ansible playbook to automate their installation of the {{site.data.keyword.blockchainfull}} Platform network deployments on a Kubernetes distribution.